betgames/smoke-python/docs/cli.rst

-steempy CLI
+smokepy CLI
 ~~~~~~~~~~~
-`steempy` is a convenient CLI utility that enables you to manage your wallet, transfer funds, check
+`smokepy` is a convenient CLI utility that enables you to manage your wallet, transfer funds, check
 balances and more.

 Using the Wallet
 ----------------
-`steempy` lets you leverage your BIP38 encrypted wallet to perform various actions on your accounts.
+`smokepy` lets you leverage your BIP38 encrypted wallet to perform various actions on your accounts.

-The first time you use `steempy`, you will be prompted to enter a password.
+The first time you use `smokepy`, you will be prompted to enter a password.
 This password will be used to encrypt
-the `steempy` wallet, which contains your private keys.
+the `smokepy` wallet, which contains your private keys.

 You can change the password via `changewalletpassphrase` command.

 ::

-    steempy changewalletpassphrase
+    smokepy changewalletpassphrase

 From this point on, every time an action requires your private keys, you will be prompted to enter
-this password (from CLI as well as while using `steem` library).
+this password (from CLI as well as while using `smoke` library).

 To bypass password entry, you can set an environmnet variable ``UNLOCK``.

 ::

-    UNLOCK=mysecretpassword steempy transfer 100 STEEM <recipient>
+    UNLOCK=mysecretpassword smokepy transfer 100 SMOKE <recipient>

 Common Commands
 ---------------
-First, you may like to import your Steem account:
+First, you may like to import your Smoke account:

 ::

-    steempy importaccount
+    smokepy importaccount

 You can also import individual private keys:

 ::

-   steempy addkey <private_key>
+   smokepy addkey <private_key>

 Listing accounts:

 ::

-   steempy listaccounts
+   smokepy listaccounts

 Show balances:

 ::

-   steempy balance account_name1 account_name2
+   smokepy balance account_name1 account_name2

 Sending funds:

 ::

-   steempy transfer --account <account_name> 100 STEEM <recipient_name> memo
+   smokepy transfer --account <account_name> 100 SMOKE <recipient_name> memo

 Upvoting a post:

 ::

-   steempy upvote --account <account_name> https://steemit.com/funny/@mynameisbrian/the-content-stand-a-comic
+   smokepy upvote --account <account_name> https://smoke.io/smoke/@betgames/why-you-should-be-proud-of-being-a-part-of-smoke-io-family

 Setting Defaults
 ----------------
-For a more convenient use of ``steempy`` as well as the ``steem`` library, you can set some defaults.
+For a more convenient use of ``smokepy`` as well as the ``smoke`` library, you can set some defaults.
-This is especially useful if you have a single Steem account.
+This is especially useful if you have a single Smoke account.

 ::

-   steempy set default_account furion
+   smokepy set default_account furion
-   steempy set default_vote_weight 100
+   smokepy set default_vote_weight 100

-   steempy config
+   smokepy config
     +---------------------+--------+
     | Key                 | Value  |
     +---------------------+--------+